seanrayburn/Portfolio/Creative Writing Tips.md

 - Example: That was supposed to be my drink

-Note: Don’t bold your text or use all-caps to emphasize text.
+<ins>Note</ins>: Don’t bold your text or use all-caps to emphasize text.

 ## Parentheses vs. Em Dash